django/django/django/contrib/admin/static/admin/img/README.md

 ## Contributing SVG Icons

-To ensure visual consistency, traceability, and proper license attribution, follow these guidelines when adding or modifying icons.
+To ensure visual consistency, traceability, and proper license attribution, follow these guidelines.
+This applies when adding or modifying icons.

 ## ⚠️ Important: Changing Font Awesome Version